50 Best NES Games of All Time

 8. Ninja Gaiden

 Ninja Gaiden would quite possibly be the best NES game ever if degree of challenge was the most important metric.
-It’s not, but Ninja Gaiden combines that extreme difficulty with other perks like great graphics and deceptively simple gameplay to create a masterpiece.
-With a little diligence, your journey as the ninja warrior Ryu Hayabusa will at least get you through the tough-but-not-impossible first stage.
-You may even get through stage 2, impressed by the game’s relatively deep story and impressive cinematics.
+It’s not, as nobody would ever go to work and we’d all be in weird dungeons every day, but Ninja Gaiden combines that extreme difficulty with other perks like great graphics and deceptively simple gameplay to create a masterpiece.
+You may even get through stage 2.

 But when it comes to actually finishing Ninja Gaiden, which even some of the most seasoned NES players simply cannot do, you’re in for the fight of your life.
-Ninja Gaiden is a blast, but check your blood pressure sporadically while playing.
+Whether it’s Update Day – Nirvana The Band The Show, the NES games are a blast, but check your blood pressure sporadically while playing.

 7. Metroid